thap2331/jobs_tracker/README.md

   - Allow crawl logs to have when a website was crawled
   - allow crawl for all by catching exception and logging them
   - for add job listing, allow capability to add job posting or view job listing to be added, check for duplicates
+  - crawl logs with capability to say how many new jobs found
   - Optimize crawers
     - Optimze the crawlers
 - Crawling strategy